 List of planned actions (strategy).

-Expected system response and decision thresholds
+Expected system response and decision thresholds:

 What is the change and rate of change the intervention is expected to produce in the system?

 What is the envelope of uncertainty around the expected response?

 At what point (in time) should an assessment of intervention efficacy be made (and what are the responses that would exceed or fail to meet expectations)?